Yuval207/Yuval207/README.md

 ## 👨‍💻About Me
 * 🌉 &nbsp;I'm from Delhi, India.

-* 🧠 &nbsp;I’m currently learning Data Structures and Algorithms(DSA) in Java.
-And also learning Web Development side by side.
+* 🧠 &nbsp;I’m currently learning Data Structures and Algorithms(DSA) in Cpp.
+* 🧠 &nbsp;Also getting my hands into Machine learning.

 ---